TobiasGuy/Tic-Tac-Toe/plan.md

     # Probably make a variable that changes when you want it to be active or not.
     # Remember to reset this value on new game -- maybe make a list of values to reset?

-## Update 'board' with new inputs and display
-    # Store X or O depending on player's turn
-    # Randomise on game start?
-Also display who's turn it currently is

 ## Check for 3 in a row
     # Probably a function for checking each direction: Vertical, Horizontal, Diagonal